oracle/node-oracledb/examples/README.md

-[`lobstream2.js`](lobstream2.js)                          | Shows using Stream data events to fetch a CLOB [`lowercasecolumns.js`](lowercasecolumns.js)              | Shows how a type handler can convert column names to lower case [`metadata.js`](metadata.js)                              | Shows the metadata available after executing SELECT statements [`ociConfigProvider.js`](ociConfigProvider.js)            | Show how to connect to an Oracle Database using OCI Configuration Providers
+[`lobstream2.js`](lobstream2.js)                          | Shows using Stream data events to fetch a CLOB [`lowercasecolumns.js`](lowercasecolumns.js)              | Shows how a type handler can convert column names to lower case [`metadata.js`](metadata.js)                              | Shows the metadata available after executing SELECT statements [`ociConfigProvider.js`](ociConfigProvider.js)            | Show how to connect to Oracle Database using OCI Config Provider [`ociConfigProviderPool.js`](ociConfigProviderPool.js)    | Show how to connect with custom pool settings to Oracle Database using OCI Config Provider
 [`plsqlarray.js`](plsqlarray.js)                          | Examples of binding PL/SQL "INDEX BY" tables
 [`plsqlfunc.js`](plsqlfunc.js)                            | How to call a PL/SQL function
 [`plsqlproc.js`](plsqlproc.js)                            | How to call a PL/SQL procedure